Solomon Islands (Australasia)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

 Advice for All Destinations

-- Yellow fever vaccination certificate required for travellers arriving from countries with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission.

 Notes on the diseases mentioned above